 Neurobehavioral Toxicity Core (NBTC): This core supports the Center’s projects by providing information concerning neurobehavioral consequences of exposure to toxicants, including pesticides, flame retardants, and polycyclic aromatic hydrocarbons.
 Neurotoxicant impacts are evaluated using in vivo models with rats, zebrafish and killifish.
 Neurobehavioral functions investigated include sensorimotor function, learning, memory, attention, and emotional response.
 This core connects the findings of mechanistic studies to functional consequences in living organisms.

 How to Apply:

-The application window opens on January 2, 2020 and the application deadline is January 31, 2020.
-Priority review will be given to applications received by January 10.
-Applications received after January 10 will only be considered if internship openings in the desired project/core are still available.
+The application window opens on February 17, 2021.
+All applications received by March 3, 2021, will be reviewed and considered.
+Applications received after March 3, 2021, will only be considered if internship openings in the desired project/core are still available.

-The cover letter should describe your educational background, explain your interest in research, and specify the project/core of interest.
+The cover letter should describe your educational background, explain your interest in research, and specify your project/core of interest.

 Questions should be sent to SuperfundIntern@duke.edu.
 Do NOT directly contact the individual PIs.

 Find out more about the Duke University Superfund Research Center at: https://sites.nicholas.duke.edu/superfund